1931 Alabama Crimson Tide football team: Vanderbilt

 On Thanksgiving Day, Alabama defeated the Vanderbilt Commodores 14–6 at Dudley Field.
 Alabama scored both of their touchdowns in the first half.
 Johnny Cain scored first on a short run in the first and Hillman Holley scored on a 16-yard run in the second to give the Crimson Tide a 14–0 halftime lead.
 The Commodores scored their only points in the third on a Vernon Close run.
-The victory improved Alabama's all-time record against Vanderbilt to 4–8.